itsmohamedyahia/hashnode/cled135fi000j09mj0x6h0pwd.md

 Git add -a
 ```

-`-a` flag is the shorter version of the `-all` flag, and as can be inferred it means adding all files and folders, but isn't that what `git add .` does?
+`-a` flag is the shorter version of the `--all` flag, and as can be inferred it means adding all files and folders, but isn't that what `git add .` does?
 Well, you missed "the current directory" part. *I know you haven't missed it, smart guy, I am just playing with you* .

 Getting back to the point, `git add -a` adds all files or folders in the whole repository, not just the current directory.